jonathanschiefer/connFinder/README.md

 # connFinder
-Code for the connectivity estimation published under https://arxiv.org/abs/1708.02423
+Code for the connectivity estimation of neural populations published under https://arxiv.org/abs/1708.02423

 # Organization of the code